Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   recursive resolver also controlled by that attacker.
 Most of the time, it seems to be done to divert traffic in order to also direct the user to a web server controlled by the attacker.
 However it could be used just to capture the traffic and gather information about you.
+Similarly, attacks on NDP/ARP might be used to re-direct DNS queries to attacker controlled servers.

   Other attacks, besides using DHCP, are possible.
 The cleartext traffic from a DNS client to a DNS server can be intercepted along its way from originator